eightynine77/cpp-image-paste/README.md

 <img width="752" height="223" alt="image" src="https://github.com/user-attachments/assets/36058deb-83d7-4891-ac76-b8a894cecdb6" />
 _sort the folder by "date created" (or "date modified" if the option doesn't exist) and you will see your pasted image_

-## settings file
+## settings file & how to use it
-with the addition of the settings file, you can customize how imgpaste behave. the settings file allows you to use different image viewer and image output path. there are two settings you can use:
+with the addition of the settings file, you can customize how imgpaste behave. the settings file allows you to use different image viewer and image output path. to create a settings imgpaste file, you can create a file with your preferred name that ends with `.img.config` file extension. for example: `my_settings.img.config`, `settings.img.config`, `paste_settings.img.config`

+there are two settings you can use:
 - ```ImageViewerDirectory=```
   this is how you use it: ```ImageViewerDirectory=C:\Program Files\your image viewer\image_viewer.exe```. this setting will allow you to use another image viewer to view the image.